A lot can change over the course of a decade, and when it comes to student loan debt, most of that change has been in the negative direction.

 Percentage of Graduates With Student Loan Debt State-Level Map: Difference From 2007 to 2017

-Upon graduating from college, managing your student loan debt can seem overwhelming, especially if you’re not familiar with the best practices.
+Managing your student loan debt after college can seem overwhelming, especially if you’re not familiar with the best practices.

 Fortunately, there are a number of different options to consider that may help you pay off your student loans in a more efficient manner, or even possibly lower the amount of student debt you have to repay.

 Refinancing Student Loans

 First, refinancing your student loans is always an option worth considering.
 When you refinance student loans, you work with a private student loan lender to pay off your old loan(s) and take out a new single loan, hopefully with a lower interest rate or better repayment terms (or both).

 To be eligible for refinancing, you will need to have a good credit score or a creditworthy cosigner.
 Before you refinance federal student loans, however, be sure to consider the federal benefits you will be giving up.

 It’s also important to note that you do have the ability to refinance your student loans more than one time if you feel that even better terms are out there.

 Pay Off Student Loans Faster

 Second, you can always consider being more aggressive in paying off your student loans.
 The first way is by paying more than the monthly minimum, which will reduce your principal balance more quickly, and in turn, lower the amount of interest you must pay.